 Welcome!
 We are extremely pleased that you would like your very special day to take place in Williamwood Parish Church.
 We will do everything possible to make your marriage service so special to you both that the memory of it carries you forward together.

-This page contains basic things to consider, but please get in touch for more detailed information.
-I can either email or post to you more in-depth material, or if more convenient I can arrange to meet you in person.
-Ideally you should come to Williamwood’s morning service (11am) where you can see the Church, hear the organ and try out different ideas for music.
+Ideally you should come to Williamwood’s morning service (Sundays at 11 o’clock) where you can see the Church, hear the organ and try out different ideas for music.

 Please bear in mind the following when choosing your hymns.